Morsmalleo/AhMyth/README.md

 and please feel free to share it as much as you can.
 #
 # Usage
 AhMyth is a powerful open-source tool that can be used to access informational data from an android device.

-Through it, an attacker can access critical information such as the current geographical location of the device being attacked.
+Using this tool, an attacker can access critical information such as the current geographical location of the device being attacked.
 In advanced use cases it can be used to hack the victim’s microphone and launch recordings, get camera snapshots and also read personal messages on the attacked device.
+#
 A full User Manual for new users of AhMyth, can be found in the following AhMyth Wiki page.
 - [AhMyth Wiki: User Manual](https://github.com/Morsmalleo/AhMyth/wiki/User-Manual) ( Not Written Yet)
 #